 Aikido is a martial art.
 As such it involves practicing in dealing with conflict.
-The founder of Aikido, Morihei Ueshiba, despite his technical mastery, questioned the value of a path based on victory over others.
-His struggle with this dilemma led to a profound understanding which is the basis of modern Aikido, a martial art of refinement and astonishing power.
+The founder, Morihei Ueshiba, despite his technical mastery, questioned the value of a path based on victory over others.
+His struggle with this dilemma led to a profound understanding.
+It is the basis of modern Aikido, a martial art of refinement and astonishing power.

-To grasp the fundamental principle of Aikido and understand how it differs from other martial arts it is helpful to look at how Aikido practice is conducted in more detail by clicking on AIKIDO PRACTICE.
+To grasp its fundamental principle and understand how it differs from other martial arts it is helpful to look at how practice is conducted in more detail here.

 Total Awareness of all aspects of a situation.